binfalse/jekyll-cat/README.md

 # CAT for Jekyll

-This is a plugin for [jekyll](http://jekyllrb.com/) that just behaves like the [`cat` tool](https://en.wikipedia.org/wiki/Cat_%28Unix%29) that you know from Unix- and Linux-based systems.
+This is a plugin for [jekyll](http://jekyllrb.com/) that just behaves like the [`cat` tool](https://en.wikipedia.org/wiki/Cat_%28Unix%29), as know from Unix- and Linux-based systems.

-It will output a specified file into the position from where it was called from.
+It will output a specified file into the position from where it was called.
-Quite similar to the `include` command, but it is able to include files from directories other than `_include`.
+Quite similar to the `include` command, but CAT is able to include files from directories other than `_include`.

 ## Usage